-- 2.6 During the course of their duties in the community, Police Officers, Police staff (and OPCC staff) may occasionally be offered gifts or hospitality which do not in the circumstances amount to an integrity breach on the part of either party.
-Examples of such include the provision of light refreshments as a common courtesy in line with policing duties, inexpensive promotional products from partnerships or conferences or discounts aimed at all members of the wider police service. - 2.7 Police Officers, Police staff (and OPCC staff) should be aware that at times a refusal to accept such an offer may cause unnecessary offence or might hinder productive working relationships.
+- 3.6 During the course of their duties in the community, police officers, police staff and OPCC staff may occasionally be offered gifts or hospitality which do not in the circumstances amount to an integrity breach on the part of either party.
+Examples of such include the provision of light refreshments as a common courtesy in line with policing duties, inexpensive promotional products from partnerships or conferences or discounts aimed at all members of the wider police service. - 3.7 Police officers, police staff and OPCC staff should be aware that at times a refusal to accept such an offer may cause unnecessary offence or might hinder productive working relationships.
 Equally to accept such an offer may be mis-interpreted and could lead to inaccurate expectations of favour or service.
-Where doubt exists, advice from the Professional Standards Department (from OPCC CEO & CFO for OPCC staff) should be sought. - 2.8 The Elected Local Policing Bodies (Specified Information Order 2011) places a duty on Police & Crime Commissioners to publish a Register of Gifts and Hospitality.
+Where doubt exists, advice from the Professional Standards Department (from OPCC Chief of Staff & CFO for OPCC staff) should be sought. - 3.8 The Elected Local Policing Bodies (Specified Information Order 2011) places a duty on Police & Crime Commissioners to publish a Register of Gifts and Hospitality.
 The policy applies to the Avon & Somerset PCC and all staff employed by the OPCC.

-3. Register of Gifts, Gratuities and Hospitality.
+Section 4 Register of Gifts, Gratuities and Hospitality